pikachu987/WebController/README.md

 - webController: WebControllerDelegate The UIViewController invoking the delegate method.
 - didChangeURL: The url to change.
 */
-@objc optional func webController(_ webController: WebController, didChangeURL: URL?) {
+func webController(_ webController: WebController, didChangeURL: URL?) {

 }